smattymatty/mathew-storm-site/tutorials_content/git-for-beginners/01-first-contribution.md

 If these requirements are too steep, perhaps I can create a '0' level tutorial for you.
 {~~}

 ---

 ### Understanding Git Basics 🛠️

-* **What Git is:** A tool that tracks changes to your project, lets you go back to earlier versions, and allows multiple people to work on different parts at once.
+* **What Git is:** A Version Constrol Software (VCS) that tracks changes to your project, lets you go back to earlier versions, and allows multiple people to work on different parts at once.

 {~ card title="Key terms" footer="Learning these terms will help you understand the fundamentals of Git." ~}